PsychoCod3r/libcsv/README.md

 **Installation and usage instructions:**

-1. Download libcsv and libdfloat repositories and merge them into one folder.
+1. Clone the libcsv and libdfloat repositories.

-2. Run the following commands:
+2. Run the following commands in the libdfloat directory:

-   `gcc -c csv-file.c dfloat.c`
+   `gcc -c dfloat.c`

-   `ar -rsv libcsv.a csv-file.o`

    `ar -rsv libdfloat.a dfloat.o`

+3. Run the following commands in the libcsv directory:

+   `gcc -c csv_file.c csv_table.c`

+   `ar -rsv libcsv.a csv_file.o csv_table.o`

-   (Use the `-D_DEBUG` option in gcc to compile in debugging mode.)
+   (Use the `-D_DEBUG` option in `gcc` to compile in debugging mode.)

+4. Place libcsv.a and libdfloat.a in the same directory.

-3. To link the libcsv and libdfloat libraries to a project, run the following command:
+5. To link the libcsv and libdfloat libraries to a project, run the following command:

    `gcc myproject -L dir -lcsv -ldfloat`